darwinwatts/medwise/README.md

-# MedWise: Medical Literature & Drug Interaction Analyzer with AI
+# MedWise 🧠💊
+MedWise is an AI-powered medical literature and drug interaction analyzer.
-MedWise project MongoDB Track for AI in Action Google Cloud hackathon
+<br> On MongoDB Track for AI in Action: Google Cloud hackathon built with Google Cloud Vertex AI and MongoDB Atlas.

 ## 💡 Project Overview